Monday 18 May 2009

 Before leaving the issue of whether porn is addictive, let's consider these experiences:

-• "My ex told me that he knew porn was an "addiction" for him.
+- "My ex told me that he knew porn was an "addiction" for him.
 He used that term, and he said he wanted to stop and that because he couldn't porn had "ruined his life."
-He also showed me a scar from masturbating to the point of bleeding because he was unable to stop. stone carving of lust
+He also showed me a scar from masturbating to the point of bleeding because he was unable to stop.

 He said porn made him want to cheat all the time, and made him constantly fantasize about "nasty" sex with strangers, and young (teen) girls.
 The girls on some sites he viewed were so young that they did not yet have breasts.